Toward Invisible CAM: Why the Future of Making Demands the Disappearance of Manufacturing Complexity

 Although many are capable, users don't always prefer to think in any of the following terms, as they apply to getting a design out into the real world.

-4. Automation Should Be the Default State of Operation
+Automation Should Be the Default State of Operation

-Today's CAM systems behave as if automation is a privilege earned only after the user has paid their dues or proven their expertise.
+Today's CAM systems often behave as if automation is a privilege earned only after the user has paid their dues or proven their expertise.
 But we live in an advanced society and automation should be the default state for everyone.
 Manual intervention should be the exception, and only when it is desired by the user.

 Implementing an invisible CAM provides the following results.